- Home/

 A professional dog walking service is an excellent way for dog owners to give their pets the best care.
 Having a dog is an ongoing responsibility.
 When you want or have to be away from your pet, it's comforting to know they can still receive attention and exercise from a professional dog handler.
 But how much do dog walkers cost?

-In the UK, the average cost of dog walkers is £5 to £25.
+In the UK, the average cost of dog walkers is £5 to £25 per walk.
 However, finding an experienced dog walker who interacts well with your pet can be tricky.
 This guide, along with a bit of research, can help you know what to expect and eventually find someone your dog will love.

 Dog walking price list